 As we sat at the booth and plates of organic kale and noodles, vegetarian dumplings, and eggplant materialized in front of us, Gen Dorje didn’t just dig into the plates.
 He made sure we all had food piled on our plates first.
 As we told him stories and tales, all he wanted to do was sit and listen.
 His kindness was a perfume that filled the room.
 It made those who walked into his presence smile, laugh, relax.
 That's what a peaceful mind does, it relaxes and purifies the environment.

 That night, Gen Dorje sat on the stage of an old community center, and spoke of the need to become warriors of peace.
 He told us how meditation builds this peace.
 It is simply the act of mixing our mind with what is good and wholesome, developing states of mind that are good for us.
 He read from Geshe Kelsang Gyatso’s life-changing book How To Transform Your Life (you can download it for free here) and the line “everyone needs to be good natured, with a good heart.”

 He encouraged us: you can do this.
 It’s just a decision.
 Followed by the act of trying.

 My conclusion is that we need these living examples of peace to be walking through our world.
 We need them sitting at our dining tables, walking through our supermarkets, and teaching our communities by their sheer living example.
 Surely this is what Martin Luther King Jr. himself was: a living example of peace whose boundless love had the power to change the world.

-And my second conclusion is that we need to become these examples ourselves.
+And this is my second conclusion: that we need to become these examples ourselves.
 To activate a kind of change that is the nature of peace itself.
 To contribute a profound gift to this world.